tenmax/ad-placement-library-sdk-ios/README.md

-# TenMax Mobile SDK for iOS
+# TenMax Mobile SDK for iOS/tvOS

-This repository provides the guideline and examples to demonstrate how to use TenMax Mobile SDK to show AD on your iOS app.
+This repository provides the guideline and examples to demonstrate how to use TenMax Mobile SDK to show AD on your iOS/tvOS app.

 ## Prerequisites